 - Don’t be shocked at crazy—even awkward—dreams.
 Your mind is defragging, and the end result can be heffalumps and woozles.

 - Exercise first thing in the morning or during your lunch hour.
 It helps you stay awake during the day and sleep at night.

-Grieving can affect your concentration
+Grief can affect your concentration